BendixerSoftware/SAM/README.md

 # SAM
-SAM is a video game about a detective.
+SAM is a video game about the story of a detective.
 Currently in early development